aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 * N: There is a natural number object.

-* F: The forgetful functor is a functor.
+* F: The forgetful functor is a metafunctor.

 * LA: There is a left adjoint to the forgetful functor.